-So Freedom from Obsessive-Compulsive Disorder is aptly named.
-I highly recommend it to anyone suffering from OCD.
-I like it so much I’ve purchased multiple copies to have in my lending library of OCD books for clients.
+So Freedom from Obsessive-Compulsive Disorder is aptly named, and I highly recommend it to anyone suffering from OCD.

 Jon and I have become friends since I wrote this post a few years ago.
-He also wrote a blog post about my 2014 IOCDF Conference blog post (if that’s not too confusing….), and you can learn more on the OCD Recovery Group page.
-In addition, we are presenting together at the IOCDF Conference in July, 2015 at the workshop “Coping with Slips and Preventing Relapse: Create your Personal OCD Recovery Maintenance Plan.”
+He also wrote a blog post about my 2014 IOCDF Conference blog post (if that’s not too confusing….), and we’ve presented together numerous times since at national conferences.
+A full list of those presentations and links to pages containing handouts can be found on the About Shala page under Speaking Engagements.

 To receive OCD-taming tips & resources delivered every few weeks to your inbox, sign up for my Shoulders Back!newsletter.
 All new subscribers will receive my Top Five Tips for Taming OCD.